 Injury: Hitting a Snag

-In September I injured my front paw which really stunk.
+In September I injured my front paw which really stank.
 Not only did it hurt to walk on it, but mom also limited my cage space and I wasn’t allowed to do more training.
-Talk about boredom.
-I called out for mom often and she’d come, snuggle up against the cage closest to her so she wouldn’t forget me, and sometimes she picked me up and let me sleep on her desk.
+Talk about being bored.
+I called out for mom often and she’d come, snuggle up against the cage closest to her so she wouldn’t forget me, and sometimes she’d pick me up and let me sleep on her desk.
 I was stuck in that tiny place and bored for about a week and a half, but it felt like forever.

-I’m not saying that my set up was terrible, it wasn’t…!
-And mom put in some toys, but I really just wanted to walk around and sleep my mom’s foot.
-She never let me though that whole time.
+I’m not saying that my set up was terrible, it wasn’t!
+And mom put in some toys.
+But I really just wanted to walk around and sleep on my mom’s foot.
+Unfortunately, she didn’t let me do that.

 Even after my paw healed, mom said to take it slowly.
 Before I felt fully myself though, we hit another bump in the road.